bufbuild/docs.buf.build/docs/build-systems/bazel.md

 Alternatively, a single `buf_breaking_test` can be used against each `proto_library` target.
 For this to work, `limit_to_input_files` attribute must be set to `True` as the against image file may contain other Protobuf files.
 Although this is closer to how bazel operates, for this particular use case it is not recommended.
 This [section](gazelle#example-module-vs-package-mode) explains the differences with an example.

-The gazelle [extension](gazelle) can generate `buf_breaking_test` in either levels of granularity.
+The [Gazelle extension](#gazelle) can generate `buf_breaking_test` in either levels of granularity.

 #### Against image

-The image file can be generated using:
+You can generate an [Image] file like this:

 ```terminal
 $ buf build --exclude-imports -o image.bin <input>
 ```

-`<input>` can be the path to a buf module among [others](/reference/inputs).
+The `<input>` can be a path to a Buf module or one of [several other Image formats](/reference/inputs).

-We recommend storing the image file in a `testdata` directory and checking it in to version control.
-It should be updated as needed.
-In the case of repositories that follow a versioning scheme such as [semver](https://semver.org/).
-It can be updated on each new release either manually or a post release hook.
+We recommend storing the Image file in a `testdata` directory and checking it in to version control and updating it as needed.
+In the case of repositories that follow a versioning scheme like [semver], you can update it on each new release either manually or with a post-release hook.

-As an alternative to checking in the image file, CI artifacts can be used.
-Many CI servers like [Travis CI](https://travis-ci.com/) have the ability to upload build artifacts to a backend like [S3](https://aws.amazon.com/s3/).
-A pipeline can be setup to build the images as CI artifacts on each commit.
+As an alternative to checking in the Image file, CI artifacts can be used.
+Many CI servers like [Travis CI](https://travis-ci.com/) have the ability to upload build artifacts to a backend like [S3].
+A pipeline can be setup to build the Image as CI artifacts on each commit.
 These artifacts can be added to the `WORKSPACE`:

 ```python title="WORKSPACE"
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_file")